Asset Division Lawyers

 - Spanish-speaking services

 Divorce is a highly stressful experience, especially when assets and property are involved.
-This is why I approach each case with diligence and care.
-I am experienced and attentive from start to finish.
-Regardless of the complexity of your asset and property case, I have the resources and insight to provide you with an effective solution.
+This is why our lawyers approach each case with diligence and care.
+We are experienced and attentive from start to finish.
+Regardless of the complexity of your asset and property case, we have the resources and insight to provide you with an effective solution.

 Issues involving assets and property often include:

-One of the most frequently contested issues is whether specific assets should be treated as community or separate property.
+One of the most frequently contested issues, is whether specific assets should be treated as community or separate property.
 Community property is subject to valuation and division, whereas separate property belongs to one spouse alone.
-Determining whether assets one divorcing spouse acquired before the marriage or through a gift or inheritance should be divided involves establishing whether those assets were commingled – that is, whether they were intermixed with marital assets during the course of the marriage.
+Determining whether assets either divorcing spouse acquired before the marriage, or through a gift or inheritance, should be divided involves establishing whether those assets were commingled—that is, whether they were intermixed with marital assets during the course of the marriage.

-I have the proven ability to interpret the findings of forensic accountants and find the best path to a favorable settlement or judgment for my client by:
+We have the proven ability to interpret the findings of forensic accountants and find the best path to a favorable settlement or judgment for our client by:

 - Producing evidence that a piece of real estate, investment account, family heirloom, or other asset was never commingled and belongs to our client alone